Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Abstract

 A classical theorem of Courcelle states that any graph property definable in \MSO is decidable in linear time on graphs of bounded treewidth.
 Algorithmic metatheorems like Courcelle's serve to generalize known positive results on various graph classes.
 We explore and extend three previously studied \MSO extensions: global and local cardinality constraints (\cMSO and \MSOLCC) and optimizing the fair objective function (\fairMSO).

 First, we show how these extensions of \MSO relate to each other in their expressive power.
 Furthermore, we highlight a certain ``linearity'' of some of the newly introduced extensions which turns out to play an important role.
-Second, we provide parameterized algorithm for the aforementioned structural parameters.
-On the side of neighborhood diversity, we show that combining the linear variants of local and global cardinality constraints is possible while keeping the linear (\FPT) runtime but removing linearity of either makes this impossible.
+Second, we provide parameterized algorithms for the aforementioned structural parameters.
+On the side of neighborhood diversity, we show that combining the linear variants of local and global cardinality constraints is possible while keeping the linear (\FPT) runtime but removing linearity of either makes this impossible assuming $\FPT \neq \W{1}$.
 Moreover, we provide a polynomial time (\XP) algorithm for the most powerful of studied extensions, i.e.\ the combination of global and local constraints.
 Furthermore, we show a polynomial time (\XP) algorithm on graphs of bounded treewidth for the same extension.
-In addition, we propose a general procedure of deriving \XP algorithms on graphs on bounded treewidth via formulation as Constraint Satisfaction Problems (CSP).
-This shows an alternate approach as compared to standard dynamic programming formulations.
+In addition, we propose a general procedure for deriving \XP algorithms on graphs on bounded treewidth using Constraint Satisfaction Problems (CSPs).
+This shows an alternative approach to standard dynamic programming formulations.